Feeding deer requires a flexible plan throughout the year to ensure a healthy herd.

 Late Winter to Early Spring

-Whether or not to provide supplemental feed during the winter is your call based on your knowledge of the herd and its diet.
+Of course, diets change with the region.
+You’ll notice that Midwest whitetails are eating tracts of uncut corn straight off the stalk well into February.
 In timber country, maybe you don’t want to start a feeding program in the winter.
 It’s likely that the deer will not be used to the supplements and their digestive system will struggle to break down the feed.
 If this is the first year you are going to introduce supplemental feed, wait until the spring when a deer’s stomach has the right microorganisms to digest it.
-Next year, you can keep the deer feeders full throughout winter, as they will be accustomed to it by then.

 Mid Spring to Late Summer

 In the beginning of this phase, you may need to mix the protein with corn to make it more attractive to the deer.
-You can gradually wean the deer off the corn as summer goes on.
+Then, you can gradually wean the deer off the corn as summer goes on.
 In addition to high protein supplements, don’t forget to supply minerals as well.